erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/reinstall-en.md

 # Running Windows on the Xiaomi Pad 5

 ## Reinstallation

-### Reinstalling Windows if something goes wrong
+If you don't like your Windows version or you've bricked your Windows install, or anything else, you would probably just reinstall Windows.
+Thankfully this process is very easy.

-> [!NOTE]
+> [!IMPORTANT]
 > Quite obviously, this will erase all of your Windows files.
 If you'd like to back up any of them, you can do so by mounting Windows using the [WOA Helper](https://github.com/erdilS/Port-Windows-11-Xiaomi-Pad-5/releases/download/dualboot/woahelper.apk) app and manually copying any files you wish to keep

-- If you don't like your Windows version or you've bricked your Windows install, or anything else, you would probably just reinstall Windows.
-Thankfully this process is very easy.

 ### Prerequisites